Helen Keller World Conference

 IX HKWC was held in Munyono, Uganda 22nd to 27th of October 2009.
 The main theme of the Conference was “CRPD, changing the lives of persons with deafblindness”.
 11 plenary sessions and workshops were carried out.

-X HKWC was held in Tagaytay, Phillippines 6th to 11th of November 2013.
+X HKWC was held in Tagaytay, Philippines 6th to 11th of November 2013.
 220 participants from 30 countries attended the conference.
 The main theme for the conference was: “Accessibility and inclusion for people with deafblindness in the daily life – CRPD for everyone everywhere” 17 plenary sessions and workshops was carried out.
 WFDB held the 4th GA.

 XI HKWC was held in Benidorm, Spain 20-27 June 2018.
 526 participants from 50 countries attended the conference.
 The main theme of the conference was “Our rights; Our Voice; We lead the Way”.
 5 plenary sessions and 15 workshops were carried out during the conference.
 WFDB held its 5th GA.
+Deafblind day was arranged by the Spanish Federation of Associations of Deafblind People (FASOCIDE) on the 27th.
+Queen Letizia of Spain honored the day with a visit and delivered a speech to the participants.
+She also arranged a meeting with the officers of WFDB with discussions and information about deafblindness.

-* Declaration of Rights of Deaf-Blind Persons, in Conference of Hope: Proceedings of the First Historic Helen Keller World Conference on Services to Deaf-Blind Youths and Adults 91-92 (1977).
+Declaration of Rights of Deaf-Blind Persons, in Conference of Hope: Proceedings of the First Historic Helen Keller World Conference on Services to Deaf-Blind Youths and Adults 91-92 (1977).

 helen keller helen keller